(… aren’t all Rotarians supposed to be nice?)

 Brand experience is one of Steve Jobs’ 3 Pillars, and I was quick with my assessment.
 I casually said, “You are an average (i.e. typical) Rotary Club.
 I’ve spoken to and visited many clubs over the years, and they all do the same things in the same way.
 What you need to do is differentiate yourself with a unique brand experience.
 Otherwise, you will remain just like everyone else.”

-People laughed at my candor, and I hear some shout comments like, “Way to tell it like it is,” and “Call a spade a spade.”
+People laughed at my honesty, and I heard some shout comments like, “Way to tell it like it is,” and “Call a spade a spade.”
 These folks recognized the truth in my statement.

 … in front of stunned onlookers …

 I was then thanked for my presentation by one of the members, and the Past President adjourned the meeting.
-I immediately have a group of people come up thanking me for the show and requesting a copy of the slides.
-I’m also approached by the Past President, who interjects with the statement, “So you think our club is average do you?”
-And then, in front of stunned onlookers, proceeds to berate me for 10 minutes on my presentation, speaking style, and general lack of respect for his Rotary chapter.
-He also suggests that maybe I should consider doing some community work because I would then understand the value of what his club does.
+A group of people immediately came up, thanking me for the show and requesting a copy of the slides.
+I’m also approached by the Past President, who interjects with the statement, “So you think our club is average, do you?”
+And then, in front of stunned onlookers, berated me for 10 minutes on my presentation, speaking style, and general lack of respect for his Rotary chapter.
+He also suggested that maybe I should consider doing some community work because I would then understand the value of what his club does.
 Mr. Past President then storms off, and I’m left standing with several other bewildered people in front of a Rotary banner displaying their 4-way ethics guide: